torre-plusplus/ExplorationsInJava/README.md

 TextFileReverser: Program that reverses a user supplied text file and outputs to a new file.

-ThreadedQue: Program that starts two synchronized threads to populate a queue of strings and to print the threads waiting in the queue.
+ThreadedQue: Program that starts two synchronized threads to populate a queue of strings and to print the string at the front the queue.

-TreeSetWordScanner: Program that parses words from a text file and adds them to a tree file to find all unique words.
+TreeSetWordScanner: Program that parses words from a text file and adds them to a tree set to find all unique words.